DxO has released a new AI-based tool for noise reduction in digital images.

 The new PureRAW, on the other hand, is designed to be executed as an intermediate station even before the import of the new images into Lightroom.
 However, this would take a good 3 hours with 100 shots of my Canon EOS R5 on the one hand and double the memory requirement on the harddrive from 4.5 to a good 9 GB on the other.

-However, I can only recommend anyone who has ever noticed noise in his or her pictures to download the trial version of PureRAW* once and try DeepPRIME.
+I can only recommend anyone who has ever noticed noise in his or her pictures to download the trial version of PureRAW* once and try the DeepPRIME denoising.
 You can get amazing results even out of old noisy images.